-It’s important to understand exactly what bullying is.
-When there is some kind of social conflict, we tend to misuse the word bullying.
+Bullying is different than social conflict.
 Often we use bullying to describe when two people are not getting along or someone is being excluded.
 But bullying is about more than feeling left out or ganged up upon.
-It’s about feeling threatened.
+Bullying is about feeling threatened.

 More specifically, bullying is a repeated pattern of targeted behavior that’s aggressive.
-It can be physical, verbal, or emotional, but the one constant is that there is an imbalance of power such that the person being bullied is inadequately able to defend him or herself.
+It can be physical, verbal, or emotional, but the one constant is that there is an imbalance of power such that the person being bullied is inadequately able to defend themselves.

 Parents need to resist the Mama Bear instinct that kicks in when our kids are upset.
 Instead, hit the pause button.
 And get curious about the situation.

 Even if whatever happened is not bullying, that doesn’t mean that it’s not painful.
 So it’s important to have empathy and play a supportive role.
-By asking questions and taking a measured, thoughtful approach, parents can help their children problem-solve.
+By asking questions and taking a measured, thoughtful approach, parents can help their children.

 Of course, if it is bullying, grownups need to make it safe.

 So we can’t just say, “You need to be an upstander.”
 But we can talk to our children about what they can do if they observe someone being mean.
-There are a lot of options:
+Here are some options:

 - Confront the bully directly